Defo8/3d-graphic-programming/Assignments/Uniforms/README.md

    It is best to add the transformations one by  one.
 Start with translation, then scale and finally rotation.
 Are the parenthesis around  `scale*a_vertex_position.xy` really needed?
 Why?

+   Answer: Parentheses are here due to non-commutativity of vectors/matrixes multiplication.
+Even that C++ operations are left-assciative and we have correct order of variables (we will avoid a scenario that adding translation will be before other actions) still rotation * scale * position will give different result than first doing: scaledposition = scale * positon and then doing final = rotation * scaledpostion.